Conformal field theory from lattice fermions: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank R. F. Werner for valuable discussion about inductive limits in quantum theory.
-AS would like to thank Y. Tanimoto for helpful discussions concerning the essential self-adjointness of smeared Virasoro generators.
+The authors would like to thank R.~F.~Werner for valuable discussion about inductive limits in quantum theory.
+AS would like to thank Y.~Tanimoto for helpful discussions concerning the essential self-adjointness of smeared Virasoro generators.
+Moreover, the authors would like to extend their gratitude to the unknown reviewers providing valuable feedback on a previous version of the manuscript, which improved the presentation and clarified the relation to existing work.
+Special thanks are extended to one of the reviewers for suggesting to clarify the relation with the Temperley-Lieb algebra and suggesting the case of symplectic fermions for future work.
 This work was supported, in part, by the DFG through SFB 1227 (DQ-mat), Quantum Valley Lower Saxony, and funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germanys Excellence Strategy EXC-2123 QuantumFrontiers 390837967.